unixsuperhero/blog/catalog/spatial-model.md

 ### A Small History Lesson

-Let's talk about Rails.
+Let's talk about Rails, for a minute.

-Since Rails first became popular, the projects people build with it have seen the same issue over and over in different forms.
+Since Rails first became popular, Rails projects have seen the same issue over and over in different forms.

 First, it was Fat Controllers.
 People were loading all of the app's logic in the controllers.
 As a result, controllers were painful to manage.